Copperfiled/dolphin/README.md

 # dolphin
-This is all about data structure and algrithm
+This is all about data structure and algrithm.